jngeist/MarkdownHardWrap/README.md

 While MHW provides a `hard_wrap_lines` setting to automatically hard wrap paragraphs as needed, there may be some cases where a mix of longer and hard-wrapped lines is desirable (as in this particular [Github-flavored Markdown][] document.)
 Leaving `word_wrap` enabled with the standard hard wrap command will sometimes result in lines breaking twice, such that the newline character (and sometimes the word preceding it) appears *after* the soft wrap.
 MHW avoids this problem by providing a separate `hard_wrap_width` setting which allows you to add a character or two of padding to your `wrap_width` setting, such that this problem is avoided.

  [Github-flavored Markdown]: http://github.github.com/github-flavored-markdown/

+## What it doesn't do ##

+At this point, there's one big flaw with this: the automatic hard-wrap feature doesn't work when in the middle of a paragraph.
+It wraps fine writing new text – so, as I type this, I am writing at the end of a new paragraph, and so the wrap works fine.
+However, if I were to go up and edit a previous line, wrap would break.

+This is a problem I'm working on.

 ### Not yet implemented ###